Skip to main content Skip to search Skip to search

 Hannah has a lot on her mind.
 Her father—the Canola King—is missing, and no one in her small town seems to care.
 With the support of her best friend Sam Castillo, and their sidekick Tim the Hall Monitor, Hannah embarks on a journey to solve the mystery of her father’s disappearance.

-Along the way, she uncovers secrets that she records in her journal, confronts challenges in school due to her ADHD, talks to a ghost, and learns the true meaning of determination and friendship.
+Along the way, she uncovers secrets that she records in her journal, confronts challenges in middle school due to her ADHD, talks to a ghost, and learns the true meaning of determination and friendship.

 GREAT FOR READERS AGES 9-12